President's Cabinet

 Jamie Leong-Huxley, Vice President Advancement

-As a fourth-generation western Canadian, Jamie has made significant community contributions.
-She was a member of the Board of Directors of the Alberta Foundation of the Arts (AFA), sits on a grant committee at Calgary Arts Development (CADA), grant committees at Calgary Foundation, and the Tomorrow's Chinatown Advisory Committee, was a founding board member of the National Music Centre, and was a founding partner of Social Venture Partners that brought venture philanthropy to our community.
+Jamie was a member of the Tomorrow’s Chinatown Advisory Committee, a municipal government appointment to develop the first cultural plan for a community in Calgary.
+Appointed by the provincial government, Jamie served as a member of the Board of Directors of Alberta Foundation of the Arts (AFA).
+She was a founding board member of the National Music Centre, and was a founding partner of Social Venture Partners that brought venture philanthropy to our community.

 Scott Powell, Vice President Finance and Operations